 CAPTAIN J. Michael O'Dell

 The majority of our tours take place within The Cedar Keys and Lower Suwannee National Wildlife Refuges.
 The natural beauty and serenity of these areas will captivate you.
 All tours are accompanied by comprehensive narration and a question and answer period.
 Topics of interest often include the tidal marsh eco-system, water quality, native and migratory birds, animals, marine life, the aquaculture industry and Cedar Key's rich history.

 The Island Tour travels to the outer islands of the Cedar Keys National Wildlife Refuge.
 This scenic route usually encounters dolphins and various birds, depending on the season of the year.
 Occasionally we will encounter manatees, sea turtles and/ or spotted eagle rays.
 This trip is an excellent choice for those who wish to experience a balanced overview of Cedar Key history and the natural aspects of our rich and diverse ecosystem.
 The route and activities vary according to the season of the year and the weather conditions.
 This is a 1 1/2-to-2 hours tour.
-The cost is $26 per person with discounts for 12 years old and under.
-There is usually a stop-over on at least one island.
+The cost is $29 per person .